ncatlab/nlab-content/pages/17344.md

 =--

-There are two other models for suspension and looping of spectra, which will turn out to be isomorphic in the stable homotopy category:
+There are two other models for suspension and looping of spectra, which will turn out to be isomorphic in the [[stable homotopy category]], but which are often useful for computations:

 +-- {: .num_defn #ShiftedSpectrum}
 ###### Definition